Before applying to volunteer please find an opportunity. Once you've selected an opportunity we'll return you to this

 In exchange for a minimum of 25 volunteer hours a week, hosts will be provided with a full hook-up (water/electric/sewer) site and will have access to free laundry facility.
 We ask that our park hosts commit to a minimum of two and a maximum of three months.

 Special skills such as spinning and weaving, blacksmithing, or natural resource/birding knowledge are highly desired.
-Currently seeking applicants through end of 2019.
+Currently seeking applicants through June 2020.

 Program: Goliad State Park